srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 And we can't perceive limitations unless we are open to critique.
 Critique such as this one.

-The engineers who build blockchains and NFT based projects surely recognise the technical problems with this model, they simply choose to write them off as "tradeoffs" for *web3*, or worse, turn a blind eye to them.
+Most engineers who build blockchains and NFT based projects recognise the technical limitations under this technology.
+Yet they choose to write them off as "tradeoffs" for *web3*, or worse, turn a blind eye to them.
 And then there are the social problems - ones that are so nuanced that they can't be tackled by any number of token standards or consensus algorithms.
-I can at least attest to the ones that I am aware of.
+This post is my attempt at shedding some light on the ones that I'm aware of.

 - [Social](#social)
   - [The majority of crypto is shady, even for artists.](#the-majority-of-crypto-is-shady-even-for-artists)